 - No WSFC node can host – or even be possible owners of – multiple instances, whether standalone or clustered, that are involved in the same Availability Group.
 You get this error message:

 Failed to create, join or add replica to availability group 'MyGroup', because node 'VM-AARON-1' is a possible owner for both replica 'AGFCI1\AGFCI1' and 'VM-AARON-1\AGDEMO'.
 If one replica is failover cluster instance, remove the overlapped node from its possible owners and try again.
 (Microsoft SQL Server, Error: 19405)

 Most of the scenarios I was trying to represent are not practical in real-world scenarios, but they are largely and theoretically possible.
-If you haven't guessed by now, this environment is being set up explicitly to test new functionality around Availability Groups that we plan to offer in a future version of SQL Sentry Power Suite for SQL Server.
+If you haven't guessed by now, this environment is being set up explicitly to test new functionality around Availability Groups that we plan to offer in a future version of SQL Sentry.
 We gave a sneak peek of some of this technology during our keynote with Fusion-io at the recent SQL Intersection conference in Las Vegas.

 Setting up Availability Groups using the wizard in SSMS is pretty easy.
 Unless, for example, you have heterogeneous file paths.
 The wizard has validation that ensures that the same data and log paths exist on all replicas.
 This can be a pain if you're using the default data path for two different named instances, or if you have different drive letter configurations (which will often happen when FCIs are involved).

 The following folder locations do not exist on the server instance that hosts secondary replica VM-AARON-1\AGDEMO: